 Full Day Camp slots will be held with a \$25 non-refundable deposit fee for each child per weekly session at the time of registration.
 Deposits are applied toward the cost of each session.
+Specialty & Sports Camps must be paid in full at the time of registration.

-- All campers must be registered and paid by the Wednesday before the week of camp they are attending.
-A \$15 late fee will be added for payments and registrations made after the Wednesday before the week of camp. - Payment's set-up on automatic deduction will follow the schedule below:
+- All Specialty Camp registrations must be paid in full at the time of registration. - All children must be registered and paid in full by the Wednesday prior to attending the week of camp.
+A \$15 late fee will be added for payments & registrations made after the Wednesday before the week of camp.